sethkrasnianski/docs/statistics/get-orders.md

 <!--
-@title Get revenue metrics by timeframe
+@title Get some revenue breakdowns for a time period
 @author Moltin Ltd
-@description Gets some helpful statistical data for store revenue based on a time frame
+@description Gets a customer based on the given criteria

 @sidebar 1
 @family Statistics